 For even more ways to bet on the Blackhawks this season, you can check out props and futures wagers.
-Props bets are available on each of the individual games, and you’ll even find some of the season-long variety.
+Prop bets are available on each of the individual games, and you’ll even find some of the season-long variety.

 For the games, many props will revolve around the performance of individual players, such as: